sakshiprasad-08/prime-demo/README.md

 # prime-demo
-This is a demo class for git and github.
+This is a demo class for git and github..